The Ollie Halsall Archive was established in 1998 with the aim of documenting and promoting the work of this unique musician.

-In 1975, Patto staged a brief reunion comprising just 3 benefit gigs.
-The reuniting of Ollie and Mike sparked the formation of the ill-fated Boxer
+In 1975, Patto staged a brief reunion comprising just three benefit gigs.
+The reuniting of Ollie and Mike sparked the formation of the ill-fated Boxer.

-Somewhat ironically - since he was never fully credited - Ollie's most widely-known work is with The Rutles in 1978
+Somewhat ironically - since he was never fully credited - Ollie's most widely-known work was with The Rutles in 1978.

-For much of that time he frequented the town of Deia in the north of the Spanish island of Mallorca, commuting to and from the mainland to produce and play for numerous Spanish artisites.
-The most significant project during this time was his work with Swedish singer Zanna Gregma in CinemasPop
+For much of that time he frequented the town of Deia in the north of the Spanish island of Mallorca, commuting to and from the mainland to produce and play for numerous Spanish artistes.
+The most significant project during this time was his work with Swedish singer Zanna Gregma in CinemasPop.

 An online album featuring cover versions of Ollie - or related - songs.